 A3.
 Not at all.

-How soon can I leave the employer after I get my GCDetailed question:
+Q1.
+How soon can I leave my petitioning employer once I get my green card approval?

 A1.
 There is no brief answer to this question.
 Let me explain.
 The basic premise (or theory) behind permanent residence through offer of employment is that an employee is accepting a job on a "permanent" bases.
 What does "permanent" mean?
 Does it mean for ever.
 Obviously not.
 That would be unreasonable.
 But "permanent" also does not mean that you pack your bags the moment you receive your green card.
 So what is the answer?
 No one really knows.
 Each case has to be determined upon its own merits.
 Normally, I would say working for one year or more with the same employer after getting your GC is PROBABLY enough indication of permanency.
 Less than 4-5 months is perhaps evidence to the contrary